 Pro Tip: Label your various misting and squirt bottles.
 You don't want to mist your plants with carpet spot remover.

 HOMEMADE HARD FLOOR CLEANER

 Are you ready for a homemade hard floor cleaner that works on all surfaces?!
 You can make this cleaner in a snap and have floors that would make Snow White and Cinderella proud.

-A note about the dish soap: Don't use any that contain anti-bacterial, moisturizing, or oxygenated bleach ingredients, as they will leave streaks.
+*A note about the dish soap: Don't use any containing anti-bacterial, moisturizing, or oxygenated bleach ingredients, as they will leave streaks.
 Castile soap will also leave streaks, so we don't suggest using that, either!

 Add all ingredients to a gallon-sized bucket, mix, and get to town on those floors with your favorite mop!
 Allow the floors to dry completely before walking on them.
 Be proud of just how amazing your homemade floor cleaner works!